Recruitment & Retention Programs

 Connecting Providers to Communities

-The South Carolina AHEC has been committed to the recruitment and retention of healthcare professionals in the state through initiatives that have been ongoing and evolving for more than 40 years.
+South Carolina AHEC administers the state’s financial incentive programs for clinicians who practice in rural and underserved communities.
+South Carolina AHEC Recruitment and Retention Programs provide financial incentives to healthcare professionals who practice in rural and underserved areas to improve the distribution of providers statewide.
+We have been committed to the recruitment and retention of healthcare professionals in the state through initiatives that have been ongoing and evolving for more than 40 years.

 Program Details & Eligibility

-For more information about the incentives, provider eligibility and the contractual process, please read the Program Information document.
+For more information about the incentives, provider eligibility and the contractual process, please review the Program At-A-Glance handout and read the Program Information document.

 In July of 2005, the Rural Dentist Program was established by the South Carolina Legislature.
 The funds for this program are appropriated to the Medical University of South Carolina (MUSC) and are administered by the South Carolina Area Health Education Consortium.
 The program assists in the repayment for educational loans of dentists who practice in a Health Professional Shortage Area (HPSA) or serve as full-time faculty at the MUSC College of Dental Medicine.
 The expectation is that during their commitment period these dentists will establish viable community practices or academic careers at the College of Dental Medicine, become involved in their respective communities and remain after the funding period is over.
 Priority for this program is given to those demonstrating need and expressing intent to remain in an underserved area or in an area of critical need at the MUSC College of Dental Medicine.